César Almeida (handballer)

 César Augusto Oliveira de Almeida (born 6 January 1989) is a Brazilian handball goalkeeper for BM Granollers and the Brazilian national team.

-He won a gold medal at the 2015 Pan American Games and competed at the 2016 Summer Olympics and at the 2013 and 2015 world championships.
+He competed at the 2013 and 2015 World Championships and won a gold medal at the 2015 Pan American Games.

 On 23 May 2016, Almeida signed for the Norwegian club ØIF Arendal.

+He competed for Brazil at the 2016 Summer Olympics.